mac4346/CarolinaFarmTrust/Summer2018/Content/clayton_localfarms(final txt).md

 **Pros:** This farm is education based and offers many ways for groups, small or large, to visit their site and learn about various farm practices through fun activities and engagement.
 You can help share this passion with the Peterson family while having a grand time yourself.

-**Activities:** This is home of HubbÕs Farm Corn Maze for people of all ages.
+**Activities:** This is home of Hubb's Farm Corn Maze for people of all ages.
 The corn maze is their most popular attraction but while there they offer educational tours and experiences around the farm.
 You can even schedule to book a party or gathering onsite.

 **Website for further information:** http://hubbsfarmnc.com